ivobeerens-nl/blog/content/blog/2024/05/Pass GitHub variable to Packer PowerShell script/index.md

 ## Pre-requested
 - A working Packer configuration for image deployment
 - Azure Storage blob account
 - In this example we authenticate with a Azure Service Principal.
-More information can be found in [here](https://developer.hashicorp.com/packer/integrations/hashicorp/azure)
+More information can be found [here](https://developer.hashicorp.com/packer/integrations/hashicorp/azure)
 - SAS URI access key that grants access to the Blob storage.account.
 The SAS URI looks like this:
 ```
 https://ibeerens12354.blob.core.windows.net/